LondonStudios/TaserFramework/README.md

 Join our Discord [here](https://discord.gg/AtPt9ND).
 Member/Usage Documentation [here](https://bit.ly/2zMsKHY).

+Changelog:
+-
+1/06/2020 - Update pushed, increased efficiency, bugs fixed and customisable keybinds!
+Easy installation and no need to install another sound plugin.
 ## Installation
-1. To stream the external taser sounds such as the drive stun, trigger sound and reactivate, another one of our resource is required - **PlayCustomSounds.**
-This can be downloaded [here](https://github.com/LondonStudios/PlayCustomSounds).
-Please ensure you read the documentation on installing our custom sounds plugin correctly.

-2. Once you have installed **PlayCustomSounds**, place the **three .ogg** **files** from the "sounds" folder into **html/sounds/** in PlayCustomSounds resource.
-These must **not** be renamed, and are not placed in the **TaserFramework** resource.
-3. Next, install the **TaserFramework** files as a resource on your server.
+1. Firstly, install the **TaserFramework** files as a resource on your server.
 This comes with an **fxmanifest.lua** setup.
 If your server has issues with this type of file due to having an outdated CitizenFX server, you'll need a **resource.lua**.
-Inside the **fxmanifest.lua** you have the ability to change the **DriveStun** key, currently set to E, however this can conflict with other plugins so it is up to you to select a key if you wish to change it.
-This can be changed on the line stating:

-    **driveStunKey** '38'

-	Please see FiveM Documentation for keybinds and their relevant numbers [here](https://docs.fivem.net/docs/game-references/controls/).
+Please do not edit the fxmanifest.lua.
+Next, "ensure" the resource in your server.cfg.

-4. Moreover, setup a **webhook** on your **Discord server** and select the channel for your CEW-Audit log.
+4. Secondly setup a **webhook** on your **Discord server** and select the channel for your CEW-Audit log.
 Please find a Discord tutorial [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) if you require support.
 We recommend setting your **webhook image** to [this](https://imgur.com/a/KkZZcif).
 5. Next, open **"transmission.lua"** and edit Line 2 to include your Webhook URL, these should be inside the speech marks.
+Please add your full URL from the webhook.

-    **local webhookid** = "URL".
+    **local webhookid** = "HERE".

     If you do not wish to enable this, please change **"enabled"** to false.
 Do not edit anything **below** this line.